-Interest-Only Pressure Builds on Over 55s Homeowners
+Interest-Only Mortgage Pressure Builds on Over 55s

-The Council of Mortgage Lenders3 estimates that at end of 2015 there are around 1.7 million pure interest-only mortgages outstanding with another 500,000 part repayment and part interest-only loans.
+Now is the time for homeowners facing interest-only issues to start planning ahead.The Council of Mortgage Lenders estimates that at end of 2015 there are around 1.7 million pure interest-only mortgages outstanding with another 500,000 part repayment and part interest-only loans.

 That represents a major success by mortgage lenders and the Financial Conduct Authority which has campaigned since 2012 to help borrowers focus on repaying loans – the number of outstanding interest-only loans has been cut from 3.2 million in three years.

 Mark Neal, Managing Director at Homewise, said: “The mortgage industry has made massive strides in tackling the interest-only issue and has helped borrowers to take action.